Latin America IoT Security Market Size and Share

 Latin America IoT Security Market Analysis by Mordor Intelligence

-The Latin America IoT security market size is valued at USD 1.8 billion in 2025 and will reach USD 2.67 billion by 2030, advancing at an 8.21% CAGR.
+Latin America IoT security market size in 2026 is estimated at USD 1.95 billion, growing from 2025 value of USD 1.8 billion with 2031 projections showing USD 2.87 billion, growing at 8.12% CAGR over 2026-2031.
 Expanding smart-city surveillance programs in Brazil, mandatory Zero-Trust rules for Chilean critical infrastructure, and rapid 5G rollouts across Mexico propel spending on connected-device protection.
 Investments accelerate as enterprises confront record healthcare breaches that exposed 182.4 million people in 2024, while semiconductor shortages and fragmented privacy laws temper near-term deployment velocity.
 Rising NB-IoT network hardening contracts signed by mobile operators reflect a strategic shift toward bundled security services that monetize connectivity upgrades.
 Regional manufacturers also increase cloud-based threat-detection subscriptions to compensate for limited access to crypto-chips required for hardware-level encryption.

 Key Report Takeaways